adaneshp/Cloud-Native-Application-Architecture/Lab1/README.md

 # Lab 1: Go Basics

-- This instruction is the one that the professor of the course gave to the students, with minor changes.
-- This code was developed and uploaded in January, 2022.
+- This code was developed in January, 2022.

 ## Set up lab platform (for all labs)
 Recommend using Ubuntu Linux (20.04) installed on a Virtualbox VM for all labs.